afn478/rougo/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.
-## I will always be thankful for Manhhao for giving me a chance to be able to make this app a reality
+## I will always be thankful for Manhhao & Nautics for giving me a chance to be able to make this app a reality
 pull requests and help with the app is always appreciated